 Starlink shipped 100,000 terminals to customers recently.
 The project aims to provide global broadband connectivity via a constellation of satellites.

-SpaceX began satellite launches in November 2019 and opened its $99 per month beta programme for select customers around a year later.
+SpaceX began satellite launches in November 2019 and opened its $99 per month beta program for select customers around a year later.

 Since that period, SpaceX has launched more than 1,700 satellites to date and — in addition to the 100,000 shipped terminals — has received over half a million additional orders for the service, TechCrunch reported.